The newest NBN technology type on the block is one of the best.

-While the NBN’s Multi Technology Mix (MTM)—one of those potentially confusing NBN terms that needs explaining—may have curbed fixed-line enthusiasm for a metro home not fortunate enough to have a Fibre-to-the-Premises (FTTP) connection, the newest NBN technology type is one of the best.
+While the NBN’s Multi Technology Mix (MTM) — the term used for the variety of NBN connection types —may have curbed fixed-line enthusiasm for a metro home not fortunate enough to have a Fibre-to-the-Premises (FTTP) connection, the newest NBN technology type is one of the best.

 Excuse the Americanised spelling in Fibre-to-the-Curb (FTTC)—it totally should be Fibre-to-the-Kerb in Australia, but is still infinitely better than the confusing Fibre-to-the-Distribution-Point—which is likely a hang-up of the original American spelling of the broadband technology.
 Spelling gripes aside, FTTC brings the fibre network extremely close to home for suburbs serviced by the NBN FTTC rollout, and it’s effectively a fixed-line close-second alternative to the full fibre solution of FTTP.

 Most of the best NBN providers will hook you up with FTTC if your address is eligible.
 In the meantime, we’ve rounded up a few popular NBN 100 picks (currently, the maximum speed for FTTC connections) to get an idea of how much they will cost you.

 What is Fibre-to-the-Curb NBN?

 Fibre-to-the-Curb is a broadband technology that uses both fibre and copper wire cabling to connect homes to broadband internet.
 While still a hybrid form of connectivity, the fibre is driven much closer to homes in serviced areas: namely, to the kerbside telecommunications pit outside your home or to the driveway.

 The fibre runs all the way to a small Distribution Point Unit (DPU for shortsies) inside the telecommunications box before connecting to existing copper lines to get into the home.
 For NBN Co, this means saving time and money on not having to dig lead-in conduits to homes.